penseipublicidade/website/docs/controls/alertdialog.md

 Padding around the Dialog itself.

-The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.
+The value is an instance of [`Padding`](/docs/reference/types/padding) class or a number.

-The default values of this property are 40 pixels horizontally and 24 pixels vertically outside of the dialog box. (`padding.symmetric(vertical=40, horizontal=24)`)
+Defaults to `padding.symmetric(vertical=40, horizontal=24)` - 40 pixels horizontally and 24 pixels vertically outside of
+the dialog box.

 ### `modal`